Grayside Wind Farm LiDAR Installation

 Conclusion of project

-for Scotland’s heat, transport and electricity consumption to be supplied from renewable sources” by 2030.
-In order to achieve this, approximately 17 GW of installed capacity will be required throughout Scotland; onshore wind will be a key factor in achieving these goals.
-The hope is that Grayside Wind Farm will contribute to local and national targets by adding in excess of 50 MW of onshore wind capacity and producing low carbon electricity over its 30 year anticipated lifetime.
-Dulas has comprehensive experience of working with major wind farm developers in the UK, Republic of Ireland and internationally.
-We offer a variety of services including wind monitoring, data collection, feasibility studies, repowering and extension advice, helping to ensure that every wind scheme is successful and profitable.
+In its Energy Strategy published in 2017, the Scottish Government set out a target of achieving “the equivalent of 50% of the energy for Scotland’s heat, transport and electricity consumption to be supplied from renewable sources” by 2030.
+In order to achieve this, approximately 17 GW of installed capacity will be required throughout Scotland and onshore wind will be a key factor in achieving these goals.
+Grayside Wind Farm will contribute to local and national targets by adding in excess of 50 MW of onshore wind capacity and producing low carbon electricity over its 30 year anticipated lifetime.

 WindCube

 The WindCube is a CE approved, integrated LiDAR system that has proven its reliability and bankability of data in all kinds of environments worldwide.
-Made by Leosphere, a Vaisala company, it is the most compact and robust wind LiDAR ever manufactured.
-Capable of

-measuring at 20 heights simultaneously, and accurate across a range of heights up to 300m, the WindCube is recognised around the globe for reliable and consistent laser wind measurement.
-From energy yield assessment to power performance testing and optimisation, the WindCube is accepted onshore and offshore by all international standards and guidelines, including IEC, IEA, Measnet, TR6, and Stage 3 DNV-GL.
-Thousands of Vaisala LiDARs have been deployed throughout the world and the instruments are renowned for consistently delivering reliable, accurate data that results in a maximised return on investment.
-Dulas is proud to be the exclusive sales and support partner for Vaisala WindCube in the UK and Ireland.
+Thousands of Vaisala LiDARs have been deployed throughout the world and their instruments are renowned for consistently delivering reliable, accurate data that results in a maximised return on investment.
+Dulas is proud to be the exclusive Service Partner for the Vaisala WindCube in the UK and Ireland.

 Share: